scando1993/thingsboard.github.io/docs/samples/esp8266/temperature.md

 {% include templates/what-is-thingsboard.md %}

 This sample application performs collection of temperature and humidity values produced by [DHT22 sensor](https://www.adafruit.com/product/385) and further visualization on the real-time web dashboard.
-Collected data is pushed via MQTT to ThingsBoard server for storage and visualization.
+Collected data is pushed via MQTT to Pacificsoft server for storage and visualization.
-The purpose of this application is to demonstrate ThingsBoard [data collection API](/docs/user-guide/telemetry/) and [visualization capabilities](/docs/user-guide/visualization/).
+The purpose of this application is to demonstrate Pacificsoft [data collection API](/docs/user-guide/telemetry/) and [visualization capabilities](/docs/user-guide/visualization/).

 The DHT22 sensor is connected to [ESP8266](https://en.wikipedia.org/wiki/ESP8266).
 ESP8266 offers a complete and self-contained Wi-Fi networking solution.
-ESP8266 push data to ThingsBoard server via MQTT protocol by using [PubSubClient](https://github.com/knolleary/pubsubclient) library for Arduino.
+ESP8266 push data to Pacificsoft server via MQTT protocol by using [PubSubClient](https://github.com/knolleary/pubsubclient) library for Arduino.
 Data is visualized using built-in customizable dashboard.
 The application that is running on ESP8266 is written using Arduino SDK which is quite simple and easy to understand.